 Our franchising philosophy is one of service and commitment to our franchise system, and we continuously seek to improve our franchise support services.
 Our concept has been rated as an outstanding franchise opportunity by publications and organizations rating such opportunities.
-In January, 2011, Rocky Mountain Chocolate Factory was rated the number one franchise opportunity in the candy category by Entrepreneur Magazine (the last publication of this category ranking).
-As of March 31, 2016, there were 272 franchised stores in the Rocky Mountain Chocolate Factory system.
+In January 2011, Rocky Mountain Chocolate Factory was rated the number one franchise opportunity in the candy category by Entrepreneur Magazine (the last publication of this category ranking).
+As of March 31, 2017, there were 283 franchised stores in the Rocky Mountain Chocolate Factory system and 105 franchised stores under the U-Swirl frozen yogurt brands.
 We strive to bring this philosophy of service and commitment to all of our franchised brands and believe this strategy gives us a competitive advantage in the support of frozen yogurt franchises.